More than half of Americans say they’ve cut down on visiting family and friends due to gas prices, a CreditCards.com poll reveals.

 To comment on this story, write to Editors@creditcards.com

 CreditCards.com calculator: Which is better?
 Cash back or a low-interest gas credit card?

 See related: “Coping with the gas pump,” “Drive for rewards pushes old-style gas cards in ditch,” “Compare gas station credit cards,” “Blog: 3 tips on buying gas,” “Gas buyers fume at credit card limits, blocks,” “Renting a car with cash or credit card?
-Expect to try harder,” “12 tips for renting a car without a credit card“
+Expect to try harder,” “9 tips for renting a car with a debit card“